RQuarx/ahpp/README.md

 Hone is an "AUR Helper" written in C++

-## Features
+## Differences with other helpers

+As other helpers implement more features to be different than the others, hone only implement specific features you need, such as:
-- Install package
+- Installing package
-- Search package
+- Searching package
-- List installed package
+- Updating package

+and not with other helpers such as Yay, that allows you to install from Arch's main repository, hone only install, and search from the AUR.

+This allows hone to be as lightweight as possible.

 ## Installation